What is an arachnoid cyst?

-An arachnoid (pronounced ah-RACK-noid) cyst is a fluid-filled sac located inside the head or spine.
-Arachnoid cysts develop between the brain or spinal cord and the arachnoid membrane.
-This is one of three membranes that cover the brain and spinal cord.
+An arachnoid (pronounced ah-RACK-noid) cyst is a sac filled with fluid inside the head or spine.
+Arachnoid cysts develop between the brain or spinal cord and a membrane that covers the brain and spinal cord, called the arachnoid membrane.
 The fluid in the cyst often is cerebrospinal fluid (CSF), a clear liquid that protects and nourishes the brain and spinal cord.

-Arachnoid cysts that are located around the spinal cord are less common than those that appear inside the head.
-In a child’s head, an arachnoid cyst can be located between the brain and the skull.
-A cyst can also be located inside the brain.
-Arachnoid cysts in the brain form in open spaces called ventricles that normally contain and circulate cerebrospinal fluid.
+Arachnoid cysts are more common inside the head than around the spinal cord.
+In a child’s head, an arachnoid cyst can be between the brain and the skull or inside the brain.
+Arachnoid cysts in the brain form in open spaces called ventricles that normally contain CSF.

 Arachnoid Cyst in Children

 Arachnoid cysts are often present when a child is born (congenital).
-These cysts develop due to abnormalities in the developing baby's brain and spinal cord that happen while a woman is pregnant.
 Arachnoid cysts that are present at birth are called primary arachnoid cysts.

 Arachnoid Cyst at Seattle Children’s

 Our medical team has cared for many children with arachnoid cysts.
 We have a great deal of experience diagnosing arachnoid cysts and deciding whether a cyst needs surgery.
 Our neurosurgeons and radiologists use MRI (magnetic resonance imaging) to tell arachnoid cysts apart from other types of problems, like tumors.
 When needed, our neurosurgeons use the latest technology, equipment and surgery techniques to remove arachnoid cysts.